-Originated about 2500 years back, Madhubani art form is one of the oldest paintings of India.
-Alternatively known as Mithila art, it is popular mostly in the Bihar (eastern India).
+Originated about 2500 years back, the Madhubani art form is one of the oldest paintings of India.
+Alternatively known as Mithila art, it is popular mostly in Bihar (eastern India).
 The unique characteristics of the painting are its geometrical pattern, complex yet artistic.
 They portray the rituals that are followed in Hindu religious events and festivals.
 As per Hindu mythology, it is believed that the first painting was initiated when King Janaka requested artists to adorn the entire kingdom with the art form to celebrate the wedding of Sita and Rama, the tale of the epic Ramayana.
-The colours used in the paintings are all naturally prepared from flowers, sandalwood, turmeric etc. The base of the painting is often made out of rice paste.
+The colors used in the paintings are all naturally prepared from flowers, sandalwood, turmeric, etc. The base of the painting is often made out of rice paste.
 The painting has gained wide-scale popularity internationally especially in Japan and Nepal.

 Thangka is an ancient Tibetan painting, dating back to the 7th century.
 You can find the art form in the Tibetan monastery, symbolizing Lord Buddha and his philosophies and other historical events.
 The intent behind the paintings was to impart the teachings of the Lord to humanity.
 The art form is often used in religious ceremonies to attain a feeling of devotion and meditate to pay respect to Lord Buddha.
-Some of the themes commonly found in the paintings are that of a treasure vase, conch shell, victory banner, lotus, a parasol (a symbol for protection) and different mudras (hand gestures) of the Lord ushering in the spirit of enlightenment.
+Some of the themes commonly found in the paintings are that of a treasure vase, conch shell, victory banner, lotus, a parasol (a symbol for protection), and different mudras (hand gestures) of the Lord ushering in the spirit of enlightenment.

-Kalighat paintings or Bengali Paat instils within me a sense of pride as it belongs to the place where I was born, the state of West Bengal (eastern India).
+Kalighat paintings or Bengali Paat instills within me a sense of pride as it belongs to the place where I was born, the state of West Bengal (eastern India).
 The art form has earned such a name due to its evolution near the holy temple of Kalighat in Kolkata, the capital city of West Bengal.
 The images of Goddess Durga and Goddess Lakshmi and the scenes from the two Hindu mythology epics Ramayana and Mahabharata form the theme of the paintings.
 The legendary artist and painter Jamini Roy was extensively influenced by the Kalighat paintings.
 The ingredients of the paintings were made at home using natural dyes.

-Tanjore or Thanjavur paintings is a speciality of the state of Tamil Nadu (southern India).
+Tanjore or Thanjavur paintings are a specialty of the state of Tamil Nadu (southern India).
 The origin of the painting dates back to the 16th century, flourishing under the blessings of the Marathas and the Nayakas.
 The unique feature of the art form, that distinguishes it from the other art forms of India, is the usage of motifs carved out of gold and other precious stones.
 Images of Hindu gods and goddesses formed the theme of the paintings.
 The base is wooden, made out of either the bark of the Jackfruit tree or normal plywood.
-The colours used are made out of mineral or vegetable dyes though now the artists use synthetic dyes.
+The colors used are made out of mineral or vegetable dyes though now the artists use synthetic dyes.